OpenConext-Attic/OpenConext-oidc/README.md

 `./start.sh`

+And open the [homepage](http://localhost:8080/).
+You can also run:

+`./start-non-local.sh`

-If you don't use the local profile then you need to login on the SURFconext federation.
+But then you will need to login on the SURFconext federation using the test2 environment.

 ## [Testing](#testing)